Skip to main content

 Deposing the defendant's experts can be expensive (expert's hourly rate plus reporter costs) but may reveal weaknesses in their opinions.

-Free consultation about litigation costs.
+Free intake review about litigation costs.

 Related Resources